 You may be losing fat and the scale will not undergo major changes.

-The mirror?
 It can also mislead you easily.

 In order to assess your progress, the ideal would be to combine not only the scale with the mirror, but also to measure the area of the belly, arms and legs.

 Taking regular photographs is also a good idea.